nealmcc/guardian-news-headlines/readme.txt

 Requires at least: 3.0
 Tested up to: 3.4.2

-Displays a feed of Guardian news headlines into a widget.
+Display feeds of Guardian news headlines into customizable widgets.

 == Description ==